Choosing The Right POS Kit: A Guide For Retailers

 mPOS

-mPOS are mobile checkout devices that cashiers or floor staff can take away from the actual cash wrap in order to assist customers.
+mPOS differ from desktop versions in that they are mobile checkout devices that cashiers or floor staff can take away from the actual cash wrap in order to assist customers.
 They’re typically tablets or smartphones that are connected to the POS kit via wifi.
 For certain types of businesses, mPOS can provide helpful checkout flexibility.

 rfid kiosk